PeeHaa/CkanConsumer/README.md

 ####Requirements

-This library runs on all officially supported PHP versions and HHVM.
+This library runs on PHP 5.4+ and HHVM.

 ####Contributing